Plumarine/Google-Tag-Manager-Cookbook/readme.md

 </li>
 ```

-For these reasons I recommend option 2 using jQuery.
+For these reasons if you feel you will need those I recommend option 2 using jQuery.

 Option 1: Auto-Event Tracking
 ---------------------------